 Best for: those that want a course centrally located to the medina.

-This is a full day cooking experience for people that want to really understand Moroccan food and spice profiles.
-The course is held on a farm outside of Marrakech and is available daily (except for Tuesdays).
+This is a half day cooking experience for people who want to really want a private cooking experience with Moroccan food.
+The course is held in the medina of Marrakech.

-Best for: people who want to spend a full day out of the city.
+Best for: people who prefer to have a private experience.

 Have a delicious time in Marrakech!
 If you’d rather have the food prepared for you and just show up to eat join one of our Marrakech Food Tours!